-This is how we can apply current division rule.
+This is how we can apply the current division rule.

 Voltage Division Rule

-Voltage division rule is applied when we have to find voltage across some impedance.
-Let us assume that the impedances Z1, Z2, Z3,…..Zn are connected in series and voltage source V is connected across them as shown below.
+The voltage division rule is applied when we have to find the voltage across some impedance.
+Let us assume that the impedances Z1, Z2, Z3,…..Zn are connected in series, and the voltage source (V) is connected across them.

-Similarly, voltage across Z1 will be given by
+Similarly, the voltage across Z1 will be given by

 In general, we can write

 Where, k = 1, 2, 3,….n and impedances Z1, Z2, Z3 ,…….Zn should be connected in series.

 This is called the voltage division rule and frequently used to determine the voltage across some impedance.
 We can write this rule in words as given below.